 22:1-2a.
 The condition "If the sun has risen" shows that the phrase "while tunneling" presupposes a nighttime setting.
-Because a night-time burglar is likely to encounter the occupants and must anticipate that they will use force, his nocturnal intrusion carries with it a presumption of homicidal intent.
-The condition of imminent threat, necessary to satisfy a householder's claim greater value of the ox and the greater loss to its owner, the Sages of the Midrash offer another reason: A stolen ox can be led away but a stolen sheep must be carried, an unpleasant and humiliating task.
+Because a nighttime burglar is likely to encounter the occupants and must anticipate that they will use force, his nocturnal intrusion carries with it a presumption of homicidal intent.
+The condition of imminent threat, necessary to satisfy a householder's claim

+37. We are told that stealing an ox incurs greater punishment than stealing a sheep because a sheep is not a beast of burden.
+Meir states, "Physical labor is precious to the one who created the world" (Mekh.).
+The ox, a laboring animal, is more valuable.
+Similarly, a commentary on Rashi adds, "When one steals an ox, the Torah requires the thief to compensate the owner for time lost due to the ox's absence.
+This teaches that work is considered as important as money."
+Although the probable reason for the discrepancy is the greater value of the ox and the greater loss to its owner, the Sages of the Midrash offer another reason: A stolen ox can be led away but a stolen sheep must be carried, an unpleasant and humiliating task.
 This degrading experience lessens the thief's punishment.
 The Torah stresses the innate dignity of human beings, even of a robber; all humans are fashioned in God's image.
 Postbiblical laws limit the degree to which criminals can be punished, lest their essential humanity be compromised.